jwodder/pypi-simple/README.rst

    which the package can be installed

 ``has_sig``
    Whether the package file is accompanied by a PGP signature file.
-Note that Warehouse (as of 2020-03-01) does not report this information.
+This is ``None`` if the package repository does not report such information.

 ``sig_url``
    The URL of the package file's PGP signature file, if it exists; cf.